dillonpan/exit-surveys/README.md

 - Established: 7-10 years in the workplace
 - Veteran: 11 or more years in the workplace

-So we now have a combined database, a column filled with True/False values that confirm whether or not the ex-employee resigned due to some formm of dissatisfaction, and a column with an approximation of how long he employee was with the department (in years).
+So we now have a combined database, a column filled with True/False values that confirm whether or not the ex-employee resigned due to some form of dissatisfaction, and a column with an approximation of how long he employee was with the department (in years).

-Lets take a look at the :
+We can create a function which places the aproximation number under their respective categories:
 ```python
 def transform_service(val):
     if val >= 11: